d-morrison/IntroStatActivities/_book/09-inference-2quant.md

 \vspace{1in}

-## Communicate the results and answer the research question.
+### Communicate the results and answer the research question

 19. Write a paragraph summarizing the results of the study.
 Be sure to include: